LenchenL/documentation/UniGuide/UniGuide.md

 2. Open it with any IDE or text editor (e.g., Notepad)
 3. In the ```"Admin"``` group of settings you need to set up argument
 ``` "AdminUrl": "http://localhost:54478"```
-It means that the `localhost:54478` should be substituted with the relevant to you Admin login redirect URI: `address:port`
+It means that the `localhost:54478` should be substituted with the relevant to your Admin login redirect URI: `address:port`
 ![adminredirect](images/adminredirect.png)